 The organization remains both a world leader in the procurement of supplies for children and the world’s largest provider of vaccines to developing countries.
 In 2012, UNICEF’s procurement strategies and innovative financing mechanisms generated savings of more than US$197 million.

-And despite a competitive funding environment amid financial concerns in much of the world, cash contributions to UNICEF rose by eight per cent over the previous year, underscoring donor trust in UNICEF’s ability to leverage its expertise, technical know-how, broad partnerships and global reach to save and enhance the lives of children.
+And despite a competitive funding environment amid financial concerns in much of the world, cash contributions to UNICEF rose by eight per cent over the previous year, underscoring donor trust in UNICEF’s ability to leverage its expertise, technical know-how, broad partnerships and global reach to save the lives of children.

 In 2012, UNICEF joined the International Aid Transparency Initiative in order to provide more complete information to the public on its activities, how they are funded, and how much is spent.
 In another move to increase transparency and accountability, UNICEF expanded public disclosure through releasing online internal audit reports, evaluations and country office annual reports.